JMantle/To-do-list/README.md

 # To-do-list
 backend focused, to do list app with heavy focus on CRUD functionality rather than looks

-folder named "flask" is a virtual environment that I used to run it

-initdb.py was run to initialize database (and get rid of an old one)
+initdb.py is used to initialize database (and get rid of an old one)

 # Stack
 Python